Transports Week In Review - The SPY Reaches A Key Peak Versus Transports As Divergence Is Now At 11 Percentage Points

 North America Cross-Border Trade

-The iShares MSCI Mexico Capped (NYSEARCA:EWW) was up by 120-bps, and continued to greatly outperform the iShares MSCI Canada ETF (NYSEARCA:EWC).
-The Mexico index is now up 18.4 percent for the year versus the -0.2 percent result for the Canadian index, a decrease of 70-bps.
+The iShares MSCI Mexico Capped (NYSEARCA:EWW) was up by 120 bps, and continued to greatly outperform the iShares MSCI Canada ETF (NYSEARCA:EWC).
+The Mexico index is now up 18.4 percent for the year versus the -0.2 percent result for the Canadian index, a decrease of 70 bps.

 As Canada's growth is projected to be marginally stronger than both the U.S. and Mexico, investors may wish to consider recent index divergence as a buying opportunity.
 Risks remain for the North America Free Trade Agreement (NAFTA) based upon political uncertainties, but structurally, NAFTA will likely remain close to where it is today.